 Bar Harbor is also home to one of the top 100 liberal arts colleges in the U.S. The College of the Atlantic, exclusively dedicated to the field of human ecology, has attracted students from 50 states and 34 countries.
 It employs more than X academics, administrators, and support staff.

 Among Bar Harbor’s hundreds of tourism‐related businesses is hotel, retail and restaurant management firm The Acadia Corporation.
 Ocean Properties, one of the largest privately held hotel operating and development groups in North America, also maintains a presence here.

 A high demand for residential and commercial new construction and renovation supports numerous construction and design companies, contractors, tradespeople, and other professions related to the business trade.

 The region has also become a hotbed for those with an entrepreneurial spirit.
-Bar Harbor is home to more than X small businesses.
+Bar Harbor is home to dozens of small businesses.
 Reliable, high‐speed Internet is an attractor to those who wish to work remotely or from a home office.

 People from around the world are drawn to Bar Harbor.
 Many return year after year as vacationers to enjoy its peaceful beauty and welcoming atmosphere.
 Others establish permanent roots, purchasing a second home or relocating to pursue a career, raise a family and embrace a quieter pace of life.
 It all starts with that first visit.